 It is estimated that to satisfy the world’s sanitation and food requirements would cost only US$13 billion.
 (Facts on world hunger)

 - Insufficient calories leading to undernourishment

-- Malnourishment – Insufficiently balanced diet without access to necessary food groups, vitamins and minerals leading to poor nutrition
+- Malnourishment – an Insufficiently balanced diet without access to necessary food groups, vitamins and minerals leading to poor nutrition